 New England Clam Chowder

-This thick and creamy bowl will not only cost you the most calories out of all of Panera’s soups, you’ll also get a heart-stopping 62 grams of fat and 1,020 mg of sodium — about as much as you’re supposed to consume of each in a whole day.
-Not to mention that 41 of those 62 grams of fat are saturated (which you’re supposed to get only 20 grams of per day).
-(Not all fat is bad, though.
-Learn more about the best full-fat foods for weight loss!)
+This thick and creamy bowl will not only cost you the most calories out of all of Panera’s soups, you’ll also get a heart-stopping 39 grams of fat and 1,040 mg of sodium — about as much as you’re supposed to consume of each in a whole day.
+Not to mention that 24 of those 39 grams of fat are saturated, which you’re supposed to only have at most 20 grams of per day.

 Vegetarian Creamy Tomato Soup

 Vine-ripened, antioxidant-rich, cancer-fighting tomatoes are pureed with a fatty medley of cream, asiago, parmesan, and romano cheeses and topped with even more cheesy croutons to boost this soup’s saturated fat content to just under your daily recommended intake.
-Even though this creamy vegetarian bowl is the second highest in calories and fat, there’s still one good thing about it—it has the lowest sodium out of all the soups, broth bowls, sandwiches and paninis (only the flatbreads beat it out).
+Even though this creamy vegetarian bowl has a considerable amount of saturated fat and calories, there’s still one good thing about it—it has one of the lowest sodium contents out of all the soups.

 Cream of Chicken & Wild Rice Soup

-While some of the 20 grams of fat in this soup are unhealthy—via the rich cream and butter—the others are heart-healthy omega-3s thanks to the wild rice.
-This native American grain is a weight loss wonder food because it has nearly double the fiber and protein, and fewer calories than its arguably more popular cousin, brown rice.
+While some of the 17 grams of fat in this soup are unhealthy—via the rich cream and butter—the others are heart-healthy omega-3s thanks to the wild rice.
+This Native American grain is a weight loss wonder food because it has nearly double the fiber and protein, and fewer calories than its arguably more popular cousin, brown rice.
 According to Penn State researchers, whole grains like wild rice helped dieters on a calorie-restricted diet to lose significantly more belly fat than those who consumed the equivalent number of calories from refined carbohydrates.
-Because the sodium content of this soup is unreasonably high, instead of going to Panera, check out our delicious and easy recipe for a Chicken and Rice soup.

 Low-Fat All-Natural Chicken Noodle Soup

 Cold-weather classic and curer of colds, chicken noodle soup does everything a comfort food is supposed to do—and without a hefty caloric price tag.
-With a light broth base and packed with fresh veggies and antibiotic-free chicken breast, this is one of our favorite choices, save for the fact that the sodium content is right around a day’s worth.
+With a light broth base and packed with fresh veggies and antibiotic-free chicken breast, this is one of our favorite choices, save for the fact that the sodium content costs you more than half of your daily allowance.

 Panera’s broth bowls are a refreshing escape from some of their more calorie- and fat-laden soups.
 Nutritious and low cal, they offer a combination of “exotic” ingredients (and some have more than 80 of them).
 The only problem?
-Every bowl has salty umami soy-miso broth, and with salt or soy sauce in nearly every other ingredient—from tomatoes to quinoa to chicken—the sodium count exceeds well over 1,000 mg for each bowl.
+Every bowl has salty umami soy-miso broth, and with salt or soy sauce in nearly every other ingredient—from tomatoes to quinoa to chicken—the sodium count edges to about 1,000 mg for each bowl.

 Soba Noodle Bowl with Edamame

-Although this broth bowl ranks the “worst” because its high sodium, fat, and carb content, it really isn’t that bad.
+Although this broth bowl ranks the “worst” thank to its high sodium and carb content, it really isn’t that bad.
 It has an impressively high amount of protein for having no meat, and that’s because of the edamame.
-Nutritionist Rebecca Scritchfield, RDN says that she loves to eat edamame because soybeans are a good source of plant-based protein, vitamins, and minerals.
+Nutritionist Rebecca Scritchfield, RDN, says that she loves to eat edamame because soybeans are a good source of plant-based protein, vitamins, and minerals.